Almoez Ali scores 4 as Qatar advances at Asian Cup

-AL AIN, United Arab Emirates (AP) — Qatar thrashed North Korea 6-0 on Sunday and advanced to the knockout stages of the Asian Cup after the biggest victory in this tournament so far.
+AL AIN, United Arab Emirates (AP) — Qatar thrashed North Korea 6-0 on Sunday and advanced to the knockout stages of the Asian Cup after the biggest win in this tournament so far.

-Saudi Arabia, which beat Lebanon 2-0 on Saturday for its second straight win, will join Qatar in the round of 16 from Group E. Amid diplomatic tensions between the two countries, Qatar and Saudi Arabia meet Thursday in a game which will decide the group winner.
+Saudi Arabia, which beat Lebanon 2-0 on Saturday for its second straight victory, will join Qatar in the round of 16 from Group E. Amid diplomatic tensions between the two countries, Qatar and Saudi Arabia meet Thursday in a game which will decide the group winner.

-Four-time champion Japan moved closer to advancing after a 1-0 victory over Oman for its second win in Group F. Japan is through if Turkmenistan fails to beat Uzbekistan later Sunday in Dubai.
+Four-time champion Japan and Uzbekistan also made the next round with a game to spare in Group F. Japan beat Oman 1-0 on Sunday and Uzbekistan routed Turkmenistan 4-0.

 The top two teams in each group and the four best third-placed teams advance to the round of 16.